-- Montoya D., Haegeman B., Gaba S., De Mazancourt C., Bretagnolle V. and Loreau M. (2018) — Trade-offs in provisioning and stability of multiple ecosystem services in agroecosystems. bioRxiv.
+- Montoya D., Haegeman B., Gaba S., De Mazancourt C., Bretagnolle V. and Loreau M. (2019) — Trade-offs in the provisioning and stability of ecosystem services in Agroecosystems.
+Ecological Applications, 29(2), e01853.
 Download

 - Jones H.P., Jones, P.C., Barbier E.B., Blackburn R.C., Rey Benayas, J.M., Holl K.D., McCrackin M., Meli P., Montoya D. and Moreno-Mateos D. (2018) — Restoration and repair of Earth's damaged ecosystems.
 Proceeding of the Royal Society of London B 285: 20172577.
 Download

 - Meli P., Holl, K.D., Rey-Benayas J.M., Jones H.J., Jones P.C., Montoya D., Moreno-Mateos D. (2017) — A global review of past land use, climate, and active vs. passive restoration effects on forest recovery.
 PLoS One 12(2): e0171368.
 Download